Nucleic acid analogue: Backbone analogues

-Hydrolysis resistant RNA-analogues
+Nucleic acid analogues may have backbone substitutions to the sugar or phosphate components, or to both.

+The polyelectrolyte theory of the gene proposes that a genetic molecule require a charged backbone to function.

+Sugar analogues

-To overcome the fact that ribose's 2' hydroxy group that reacts with the phosphate linked 3' hydroxy group (RNA is too unstable to be used or synthesized reliably), a ribose analogue is used.
-The most common RNA analogues are 2'-O-methyl-substituted RNA, locked nucleic acid (LNA) or bridged nucleic acid (BNA), morpholino, and peptide nucleic acid (PNA).
-Although these oligonucleotides have a different backbone sugar or, in the case of PNA, an amino acid residue in place of the ribose phosphate, they still bind to RNA or DNA according to Watson and Crick pairing, but are immune to nuclease activity.
-They cannot be synthesized enzymatically and can only be obtained synthetically using phosphoramidite strategy or, for PNA, methods of peptide synthesis.
+Ribose's 2' hydroxy group reacts with the phosphate linked 3' hydroxy group, making RNA too unstable to be used or synthesized reliably.
+To overcome this, a ribose analogue can be used.
+The most common RNA analogues are 2'-O-methyl-substituted RNA, locked nucleic acid (LNA) or bridged nucleic acid (BNA), and peptide nucleic acid (PNA), as well as glycol nucleic acids (GNA), threose nucleic acids (TNA), and hexitol nucleic acids (HNA).

+Although these oligonucleotides have a different backbone sugar—or, in the case of PNA, an amino acid residue in place of the ribose phosphate—they still bind to RNA or DNA according to Watson and Crick pairing while being immune to nuclease activity.
+They cannot be synthesized enzymatically and can only be obtained synthetically using the phosphoramidite strategy or, for PNA, other methods of peptide synthesis.